William Jackson (secretary): Revolutionary War

-Finally, against Benjamin Franklin's advice, direct contact was made with the king, and Washington's memorial was handed to him.
-The following day the king directed Finance Minister Jacques Necker to meet with them.
-The loan was made, the bulk of it for military supplies, 3 million in gold specie, with the promise that France would underwrite with Dutch agents a later loan for 10 million should it be needed.
+Against the advice of Benjamin Franklin, direct contact was made with the king, and Washington's memorial was handed to him.
+The following day, the king directed Finance Minister Jacques Necker to meet with them.
+The loan was made, the bulk of it for military supplies, including three million in gold specie, with the promise that France would underwrite with Dutch agents a later loan for 10 million should it be needed.
 Purchases began, and by early May Laurens sailed with 3 ships and Jackson went to Holland where John Adams had contracted with a captain for a fourth ship.
 That ship vanished, either because Adams had been deceived about the honesty of the captain or because the British Navy, with orders to hunt down all four ships, had sunk it.
 The three ships, however, arrived in Boston in early September.

-Jackson returned to the United States in February 1782 and was assistant secretary of war under Benjamin Lincoln.
+Jackson returned to the United States in February 1782, and served as assistant secretary of war under Benjamin Lincoln.
 After helping settle the Pennsylvania Mutiny of 1783, he resigned his office and his commission in October 1783 to become Robert Morris's agent in England.